China's State Planning & Space Industry Forecasting

 One day we may wake up to a Chinese geopolitical technological surprise and realize that with little warning that China has launched a precursor un-crewed earth orbital rendezvous (EOR) lunar circumnavigation mission to be followed by a human lunar circumnavigation mission soon afterwards.
 Once the LM-5 booster becomes operational after 2014, the single launch circumnavigation mission becomes possible and the lunar orbital mission becomes possible through EOR.
 This is because the Shenzhou spacecraft has built into its design the capacity for earth orbit and lunar orbital missions.
 It could with proper equipment also support a human lunar landing mission through EOR similar the present Russian mission concept.
 This brings into question whether China will have a human lunar landing capability until the middle of the 2021-2025 Five Year Plan.

 No one really noticed the years of delay to build up to including the hardware within this five year plan as the next one approaches on January 1, 2011.
 That which requires real lead time as it does in any other place such as Russia and others.
 That pipe line is not endless without support needs as a supplier from national sources.
 Things in planning are started in one five year plan matured in the middle of the next five year plan and become operational in the next five year plan after that.
-So to say and the resources is the key besides the perfected tested design hardware.
+So to say and the resources is the key besides the perfected tested design hardware

 According to senior consultant, James T. Westwood, of Military Science and Defense Analytics, Unionville, VA, "This is saying that the Chinese military industrial command economy is in fact a barter vice commodity economy with all kinds of fiefdoms for man-hours, materials, equipment, and national military civil labor manpower personnel barter within the system."

 That gives you a real insight to the Long March-5 and its multiple delays and the required national leadership party and military decision to provide the limited resources for such a national effort.
 They have previously been occupied with other projects of national priority.
 It also tells you a great deal about the stretched out limits under funding of the space effort in general.
+Nothing in the State plan changes unless approved by the political leadership of the PRC embodied in the Politburo or in part the Party Congress.

 Charles P. Vick, Senior technical analyst, globalsecurity.org